Freddie Prinze: From 'Chico And The Man' Comedy To Tragedy

 While Chico was a proud Chicano, he was smart enough to realize that they equally needed each other.
 Ironically, they both eventually saw something in the other that was valuable.
 Although Ed would never come right out and admit it, he warmed up to Chico.
 Ed soon came to consider Chico as much as a son but would never come right out and say it in so many words.
 As the sitcom evolved, Chico’s ancestry was always in question with Mexican, Puerto Rican and Hungarian roots.
-He fondly referred to himself as Hungarican.
-Chico was well known for spouting off multi-lingual rants that no one could really interpret; although his meaning was always clear!
+He fondly referred to himself as Hungarican -- a term from Prinze's standup act.
+Chico was well known for spouting off multi-lingual rants that no one could really interpret, although his meaning was always clear.

 In addition to Chico and Ed, the show had an awesome supporting cast.
-Mando (Isaac Ruiz), Chico’s closest friend, would pop in from time to time; Louie Wilson (Scatman Crothers), the lovable trash man, always seemed to show up at just the right moment to add his 2 cents.
-Mabel (Bonnie Boland), the mail lady, would appear in the middle of a dilemma to speak her mind; Della Rodgers (Della Reese) was Ed’s landlady and neighbor, being far from his biggest fan; and, last, but not least, Reverend Bemis (Ronny Graham), who at one point asked Chico to stand in for him as a man of the cloth.
+Mando (Isaac Ruiz), Chico’s closest friend, would pop in from time to time; Louie Wilson (Scatman Crothers), the lovable trash man, always seemed to show up at just the right moment to add his two cents.
+Mabel (Bonnie Boland), the mail lady, would appear in the middle of a dilemma to speak her mind; Della Rodgers (Della Reese) was Ed’s landlady and neighbor, being far from his biggest fan; and Reverend Bemis (Ronny Graham), who at one point asked Chico to stand in for him as a man of the cloth.

-The show was very popular although short lived due to the untimely suicide of Freddie Prinze.
-During the first 2 seasons, Chico and the Man, debuted in the top 10 most popular sitcom television shows.
+The show was very popular although short lived due to the untimely death by suicide of Freddie Prinze.
+In its first two seasons, Chico and the Man ranked among the top ten most popular sitcom television shows.
 Chico and Ed had endeared themselves to their audiences and had an undeniable, although admittedly dysfunctional, chemistry.

 After Prinze’s death during the 3rd season in 1977, NBC considered cancelling the show, outright.
 After careful consideration, they attempted to make a go of it.
 They wrote Chico out of the script by portraying that he had gone to visit his father in Mexico.
 In the 4th season, the writers attempted to replace Chico’s character with 12-year-old, Raul (Gabriel Melgar), who was an orphan, later adopted by Ed.
 Ed saw something in Raul that reminded him of Chico.
 While Raul was a lovable character and the fact that the script played out by focusing on him as well as the other characters, the show never really gained back the momentum it once had.